MoonModules/WLED-Docs/docs/moonmodules/Installing-and-Compiling.md

 ### Installing a bin
 There are currently 4 locations where bins can be downloaded.

-They can be installed using Manual OTA update from within the WLED UI or use [Sergs ESP_Flasher](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_%20ESP_Flasher)
+They can be installed using Manual OTA update from within the WLED UI or use [Sergs ESP_Flasher](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_%20ESP_Flasher) to directly upload a bin using USB to a board.

 #### Serg74
 <https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/%40MoonModules>